bulpara/pretty-print/Readme.md

 ## Usage

-After adding pretty-print to your dependencies, you can use the `pretty_print!` macro to pretty-print your data structures in an easy-to-read format.
+After adding pretty-printer to your dependencies, you can use the `pretty_print!` macro to pretty-print your data structures in an easy-to-read format.

 ### Example